2-Day Oklahoma Adventure

 Children under 3: Free (ticket required)

-I grabbed a quick lunch and arrived at Philbrook around 1:30 PM just as rain began.
+I grabbed a quick lunch and arrived at Philbrook around 1:30 PM just as the rain began.
 I ducked into the grand villa’s galleries, admiring intricate Native American basketry and vibrant Chihuly glass.
-When the shower lingered, I took a brief drive through nearby; those historic homes looked downright enchanting in the drizzle.
+When the shower lingered, I took a brief drive through the nearby area; those historic homes looked downright enchanting in the drizzle.
 Minutes later, the skies cleared, and I returned to wander the formal gardens, where fountains and statuary framed a picture-perfect scene.

 Hours